bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 This is the first project given to us in CS 11 (Introduction to Computer Science).
 When the project's specification was uploaded on our Facebook group, I started doing it straight away.
 I have a mindset that I should do my projects as early as I can.

-I consider programming as my **passion**.
-I always have the urge to code even if I have a lot of other things to do.
-I love coding as much as I love pizza.

 I believe that the less I know, the more I want to learn.
 There are a lot of things I need to practice in this field and I'm not going to stop until I'm satisfied with my skillset.

 Going back to the story, I coded nonstop in my dorm and since it's my first project, I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.